 UEFA Nations League preview - Tuesday: Spain v Croatia, Iceland v Belgium

-Spain and Croatia go head to head in England's group, and World Cup bronze medallists Belgium get their Nations League underway, all live on Sky Sports.
+Spain and Croatia go head to head in England's group, and World Cup bronze medallists Belgium get their UEFA Nations League campaign underway, all live on Sky Sports on Tuesday night.

-Spain can keep up their strong start following a 2-1 win over England at Wembley on Saturday as they host World Cup runners-up Croatia at the Martinez Valero in Group A4.
+Spain can keep up their strong start following a 2-1 win over England at Wembley on Saturday as they host World Cup runners-up Croatia at Elche's Martinez Valero in Group A4, live on Sky Sports Premier League from 7.40pm.

 Croatia drew 1-1 with Portugal on Thursday night in their first game since losing to France in the final in Russia, while Spain will be on home soil under new boss Luis Enrique for the first time following his appointment.